 The view here is breathtaking.
 The clusters of fluffy white/pink flowers, makes you just want to pick them (don’t do it though!, lol).

 If you look up, all you see are puffy pink, cotton candy clouds.
 If you haven’t gone to Takato Joshi yet, you are really missing out.

-At night time, every sakura trees illuminates.
+At night time, every sakura trees illuminate.
 Personally, I wasn’t able to experience it at night, but from what I heard from friends and my husband, it’s magical.
-Unlike Matsumoto Castle sakura, there are food stalls available, picnic spots, and games setup mainly in the center of the park, and near the entrance into the park.
+Unlike Matsumoto Castle sakura, there are food stalls available, picnic spots, and games set up mainly in the center of the park, and near the entrance into the park.